Shoulder and arm conditions

 The weak painful shoulder

 Shoulder weakness and pain is typically caused by muscle or tendon problems in the rotator cuff, biceps or accessory shoulder structures such as bursa.
 We call these rotator cuff tendinopathy, subacromial pain syndrome (SAPS), or bursitis (bursopathy).
-An experienced chiropractor or physiotherapist will test your shoulder with a range of special orthopedic tests to discover which structure is causing the weakness and pain.
+An experienced chiropractor will test your shoulder with a range of special orthopaedic tests to discover which structure is causing the weakness and pain.

 The stiff painful shoulder